Empirical-org-Archive/Documentation/Getting-Started/Contributing.md

 2. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && rake`

-3. Add a test for your change.
+3. __Add a test for your change.__

    Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!

+   The only exception to this would be some frontend changes.
+Since we don't currently use a javascript testing framework or an acceptance testing framework, some frontend changes may not require any tests (please heir on the side of testing, though).

-4. Make the test pass.
+4. __Make the test pass.__

 5. Push to your fork and submit a pull request.